Gemma-Rate/wrdists/README.md

 Further methodology information is available our publication outlined above.

-The code can be accessed either through the command line (to calculate distances without modifying the internal processes), or imported into your own python program.
+The code can be accessed either through the command line, or imported into your own python program.

 ## Installation